International Book Fair (into the spanish Feria Internacional del Libro, FIL) is celebrated every year in my city with a invited country every time.

 I know, I ruined the photo with my face, but I was really nervous.

-The fair lasts a week but I just went 3 of them.
+The fair lasts a week but I just went 3 of the days.
 It was fun and full of surprises and emotions, specially this year.

-I hope you enjoyed my write and if you can correct me about my english, I would appreciate it a lot.
+I hope you enjoyed my written and if you can correct me about my english, I would appreciate it a lot.